thunder-engine/thunder-doc/reference/texture.rst

 ----

-.. _api_Texture_e84267cb:
+.. _api_Texture_ced60832:

  :ref:`Texture::Surface<api_Texture::Surface>` & **Texture::surface** (int  *side*)

-Returns a surface for the provided *side*.
+Returns a surface for the provided side.
 Each texture must contain at least one surface.
 Commonly used to set surfaces for the cube maps.

 ----

-.. _api_Texture_05d38a7e:
+.. _api_Texture_1a0e695b:

  int **Texture::width** () const